 By getting the nitty-gritty details about a profession, you can see if it’s truly what you want for your future.
 In turn, you'll make a more informed decision about your major.

-If you’re ready to get your bachelor’s degree underway, check out the undergraduate programs at Alliant International University.
+If you’re ready to get your degree underway, check out the undergraduate and graduate degree programs at Alliant International University.

-Alliant's California School of Management and Leadership (CSML) provides hands-on experience, as well as other bachelor’s degrees in Information Systems Technology, and Hospitality Management.
-You can learn from reputable experts, benefit from their real-world experience and gain knowledge as you move to a meaningful career or pursue further education.
+Alliant's various schools provide hands-on experience.
+You can learn from reputable experts, benefit from their real-world experience, and gain knowledge as you move to a meaningful career or pursue further education.

 Can I Change My Major?

 Even if you go through all these steps, you could still have a change of heart during your college career.
 Not to worry!
-30% of all college students experience changing majors at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.
+A number of all college students experience changing majors at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.

 As long as you keep these factors in mind, you'll end up graduating with a valuable degree that can support you in your professional endeavors and career goal.